The Lode Project

 What is a transaction fee?

-A transaction fee is the cost associated with operating on the blockchain network.
+A transaction fee is the cost paid to perform a transaction on a blockchain network.

-What is the risk of contributing to the LODE Project?
+Is the LODE Project safe?
+What is the risk of contributing to the project?

-Should the LODE Project fail to move forward, will my contribution be returned to me?
+Should the LODE Project fail to move forward, will my contribution be returned?

 If I have a concern about my contribution, my member account, or want more information about the LODE Project, who do I contact?